 A good driver discount may be taken away by your car insurance company once it seems your clean driving record has been updated with a conviction for a moving violation.
-A good driver discount varies but averages around 20 percent.
+A good driver discount varies but averages around 20%.

-Typically, one cannot go to traffic school for both a ticket or points removal and an insurance discount.
+One cannot go to traffic school for a ticket or points removal and an insurance discount.
 If you take the course expecting both, you may be disappointed.

 Since laws, eligibility requirements, and discounts vary greatly, we advise that before you take any type of driving class check with your state’s Department of Motor Vehicles and/or your current car insurance carrier for a list of approved course providers and to make sure it will give you the benefit you’re seeking.

-By doing your due diligence in advance of taking traffic school, you’ll know if the course cost (remember it needs to be approved) is worth what you’ll receive in return — and you won’t feel scammed.
+By doing your due diligence before taking traffic school, you’ll know if the course cost is worth what you’ll receive in return — and you won’t feel scammed.

 — Penny Gunser contributed to this story.